OctopusDeploy/docs/docs/support/process-dumps.md

 ---
-title: Process Dumps
+title: Process dumps
 description: Octopus Server and Tentacle process dumps
 position: 14
 ---

 For some problems, such as unresponsive servers/Tentacles and hung tasks, providing a dump or dump analysis of the Octopus Server and/or Tentacle process may speed up diagnosis and resolution.

-## Creating a Process Dump
+## Create a process dump

 :::warning
 A process dump consists of all the memory the process is currently using.